ctrueden/equilibrium/_pages/events/case-07.md

 **[Arkenstone](../relics/arkenstone)** (Light)

 * Legend says it was forged by Moradin, god of dwarves, and used to fuel the fire at the heart of the Great Mountain.
-* Two months ago, it was in the SPI’s possession.
+* Two months ago, it was in the SPI's possession.
 They were studying it.
 Then the SPI exploded in flames one night—it may or may not have been the Stone which was responsible… afterward, the Arkenstone was gone.

 **[Cornucopia of Life](../relics/cornucopia) (Life)

 * Very large.
 In Oasis in the R.U.P. on public display.
-* Worthy drinkers receive Pelor’s blessing; unworthy are judged.
+* Worthy drinkers receive Pelor's blessing; unworthy are judged.
 * Would take several strong people to lift it out of its mount.

 **[Yggdrasil, the World Tree](../relics/yggdrasil) (Nature)